The Wraith: Shangri-La

 The Wraith: Shangri-La is the eighth studio album by American hip hop group Insane Clown Posse, released on November 5, 2002, by Psychopathic Records.
 Recording sessions for the album took place in 2002 at multiple recording studios throughout the United States.
 The album is the first of two albums representing the sixth Joker's Card in the group's Dark Carnival mythology.
 The album's lyrics describe the titular Wraith's exhibition of heaven.

 The album was the first Insane Clown Posse album that producer Mike E. Clark did not contribute to.
 It features guest appearances by Jumpsteady, Anybody Killa, Zug Izland, Blaze Ya Dead Homie, Twiztid and Esham.
 The Wraith: Shangri-La was released in two different versions as well as in DVD-Audio format.
-It debuted at number 15 on the Billboard charts, and in 2010, became eligible for gold certification by the Recording Industry Association of America (RIAA).
+It debuted at number 15 on the Billboard charts.
 It is the 6th Joker Card in the first deck, and the group's 18th overall release.